 Biking is just one aspect of the triathlon, and during the swimming leg cyclists can seem like a two-wheeled fish out of water.
 So if you’re considering making an investment into tri gear beyond the essentials (a bike, goggles, and running shoes), a wetsuit should be at the top of your list as your next piece of equipment.
 Triathlon-specific wetsuits are a fantastic tool for training and racing.
 Here’s why:

-You may be racing in what is technically summer, but the ocean and lakes of New England have their own calendar.
 Regardless of the air temperature, you won’t have any luck finding a body of water in New England that’s above 70 degrees until the end of June at the earliest.
-And, if you haven’t discovered this already, 60-something degree water feels painfully cold.
-Thus, investing in a wetsuit, especially early in the race season, will help to ensure that you don’t panic when you hit the cold water surrounded by hundreds of swinging arms and kicking legs.
+And 60-something degree water feels painfully cold.
+Investing in a wetsuit, especially early in the race season, will help to ensure you don’t panic when you hit the cold water surrounded by hundreds of swinging arms and kicking legs.

-Landry’s offers triathlon wetsuit rentals for that occasional weekend warrior just starting out.
-However, owning your own wetsuit will enable you to do open water swim workouts earlier in the season, even starting in April, which will help you swim faster than your pool-training competitors.
-Plus, having your own suit allows you to get familiar with your body’s movements while wrapped in the rubber suit.
-You don’t want the first time you put on a wetsuit to be 5:30am on race day …
+Landry’s offers triathlon wetsuit rentals for the occasional weekend warrior just starting out.
+However, owning your own wetsuit will enable you to do open water swim workouts earlier in the season, which will help you swim faster than your pool-training competitors.
+Plus, having your own suit allows you to get familiar with your body’s movements while wrapped in a rubber suit.
+You don’t want the first time you put on a wetsuit to be 5:30am on race day…

 Wetsuits offer a serious advantage in open-water swimming by providing better buoyancy.
 This buoyancy brings the body higher out the water, providing better water displacement and lower surface friction, resulting in a swim-skin that cuts through the water.
 Depending on the athlete, a wetsuit can bring anywhere from a one to five minute benefit in a one-mile swim.
 (This is especially noticeable in weaker swimmers.)
 This is why most of your competitors will race in a wetsuit.